ManifoldScholar/manifold/README.md

 ## Overview

-#### Manifold is Beta Software
-Manifold is currently beta, but is nearing the end of the first phase of development.
-The current version is v0.4.0. v0.5.0 will come out in late February 2018.
-We expect to release the stable version, v1.0.0, in late March 2018.

 #### Manifold is a collaboration, funded by the Andrew W. Mellon Mellon Foundation.

 The [University of Minnesota Press](https://www.upress.umn.edu) in partnership with the [GC Digital Scholarship Lab](https://gcdsl.commons.gc.cuny.edu/) at the [Graduate Center](http://www.gc.cuny.edu/Home) of the [City University of New York](http://cuny.edu) has been awarded [a $732,000 grant](https://mellon.org/grants/grants-database/grants/university-of-minnesota-at-twin-cities/11500644/) from the [Andrew W. Mellon Foundation](https://mellon.org) to launch [Manifold Scholarship](http://manifold.umn.edu).
 The development of Manifold is performed by [Cast Iron Coding](http://castironcoding.com), a digital development agency in Portland, Oregon.